decentraland/cli/README.md

 For the Decentraland IPFS node, we are getting the url from [here](decentraland.github.io/ipfs-node/url.json).
 If you want to set a different url set the `IPFS_GATEWAY` var in the `.env` file.

-You can run CLI commands in development mode like this: `npm start -- init`

-You can do incremental compilations by running `npm run watch`, but you will need to run `npm run build` at least once before to build the `linker-app`, and if you make changes to the linker you will need to re-run `npm run build`.
+You can do incremental compilations by running `npm run watch`, but you will need to run `npm run build` at least once before.